-The purpose of the second part of the experiment was to evaluate the effect of drying temperature on the quality of dried citrus peels and to select the range of residual moisture content after drying which provide the highest quality.
-Obtained results reveal that the chemical composition of CP after drying at 40, 50 and 60°C to the residual moisture content of about 10±0.2% w.b., were not significantly different.
-However, the drying time for CP at 60 and 70°C was the shortest.
-Considering the time and energy consumption, the temperature of 60 and 70°C were, therefore, selected to use in the further experiment.
-Chemical composition of CP powder dried at 60 and 70°C to reach the desired moisture of 10.2 and 9.8% and final moisture content of 5.6 and 5.2% for mandarin and orange peels, respectively, as compared to fresh peels are presented in Table 2.
+Results from the primary experiments revealed that the chemical composition of CP after drying at 40, 50 and $60^{\circ}$ C to the residual moisture content of about $10\pm0.2\%$ w.b., were not significantly different.
+However, the drying time for CP at 60 and $70^{\circ}$ C was the shortest.
+Considering the time and energy consumption, the temperature of 60 and $70^{\circ}$ C were, therefore, selected to use in the further experiment.
+Chemical composition of CP powder dried at 60 and $70^{\circ}$ C to reach the desired moisture of 10.2 and 9.8% and final moisture content of 5.6 and 5.2% for mandarin and orange peels, respectively, as compared to fresh peels are presented in Table 2.
 Dried mandarin and orange peels had very low content of ether extract as compared with fresh peels.
 The decrease of ether extract increased with the increasing of drying temperature.
 This result related to the fact that CP contains high level of volatile compounds such as essential oils which was evaporated during the drying process.
 Also, there is no significantly deference in protein content of dried CP at high moisture content of 9.8-10.2%, w.b., and fresh samples.
-While, the decreasing of protein content and ether extract of samples dried to final moisture level of 5.4±0.2%, w.b was higher than that of the samples dried to high moisture level of 10±0.2%, w.b., for mandarin and orange peels, respectively.
+While, the protein content and ether extract of samples dried to final moisture level of 5.4±0.2%, w.b, for mandarin and orange peels was significantly decreased.
 The decrease in protein and ether extract contents of samples dried to low moisture level due to exposure the samples to heat for long time that leads to evaporate some volatile compounds such as nitrogen volatile compounds and essential oils.
-The ether extract content of dried CP markedly decreased, while protein and crude fiber contents slightly decreased with increasing drying air temperature from 60 to 70°C.
+Also, Müller (2004) has clearly documented that the influence of high temperature on essential oils losses is high in the final phase, especially if material is over dried.
+The ether extract content of dried CP markedly decreased, protein and crude fiber contents slightly decreased, while, total carbohydrates increased with increasing drying air temperature from 60 to 70°C.